AliGoose/IoTIndPrac/README.md

 # READ ME
-The final solution used in this project are all the files located under the 'main' folder
+The final solution used in this project is all the files located under the '**main**' folder